"The Powerful Connection Between Oral Health and Self-Esteem: How Your Smile Shapes Your Confidence and Quality of Life"

 Psychological Consequences of Childhood Dental Problems

-Childhood is a critical period for emotional and social development.
-Dental problems during these formative years can have lasting psychological effects.
+Childhood is a time of crucial emotional and social development.
+Dental problems during these formative years can impart lasting psychological scars.

 • Low self-esteem.